Aeschynomene falcata (Poir.) DC.

 Self-pollinating; 2n = 20.

 Flowering continues for most of the growing season, declining with the onset of cool conditions.
-Gives better seed production when supported by a framework of erect (but fine-stemmed) grass.
+Gives better seed production when supported by a framework of erect, fine-stemmed, relatively low-growing grass.
 Can be harvested with direct heading and suction harvesting.
-About 60 kg seed/crop, possibility of 2 crops/yr.
+About 60 kg seed/crop, possibility of 2 crops/year.
 Up to 680 kg/ha from small plots.
 Anthracnose in the growing tips and pod shattering reduce yields.